ti-oluwa/bs4_web_scraper/README.md

 ## Usage

 Before using the scraper, make sure you have an internet connection.
 The scraper uses the internet to scrape web pages and translate scraped data.

+**NOTE:**

+* The scraper is not a browser.
+It does not execute JavaScript.
+It only scrapes the HTML content of web pages.
+* The scraper requires an internet connection to scrape web pages and translate scraped data.
+* The scraper was built with HTML5 web pages in mind.
+It may not work well with older HTML versions.
+* Some web pages may not be scraped properly due to the way they are structured.
+This is not a bug.
+It is a limitation of the scraper.
+* The scraper only attempts to authenticate with the information provided.
+The success of the authentication largely depends on the information provided to the scraper.
+This is because the authentication process varies from website to website.
+It is up to the user to provide the correct authentication information.
+* The scraper does not support authentication with CAPTCHA.
+* The scraper does not support scraping dynamic web pages by default.
+* Some methods of the scraper may not work properly if the scraper is not instantiated properly.
+Ensure to read the docstrings of the methods and class attributes before using them.
+* A number of methods of the scraper use multithreading.
+This means that the scraper can run multiple threads at the same time.
+This is done to speed up the scraping process.
+The number of threads used by the scraper can be set by the user but it is advisable to leave it at its default value.

 ### Importing the module